greenspanky/naffles-founders-key-mint-contract/README.md

 # Naffles Founders Key Mint Bounty
-this repository contain the smart contract for the Founders key mint.
+This repository contain the smart contract for the Founders key mint.

 ## Tests
 Tests can be run using `npx hardhat test`